Preferred Applicant Track for Medicine

 All premedical students entering VCU as freshmen are eligible for the Preferred Applicant Track.
 Students who are not admitted to the Honors College prior to entering VCU must meet the requirements for admission to the Honors College and be accepted prior to the end of the second year of undergraduate studies.

-In order to apply, a student must be in good standing in the Honors College with a 3.5 cumulative grade point average and have completed, or be enrolled in, the following courses: HONR 250/UNIV 112 and HONR 200/UNIV 200, MATH 200 and 201 (first and second semester of calculus), CHEM 101-102 and labs, BIOL 151-152 and labs, CHEM 301 and lab (first semester of organic chemistry), and PHYS 207.
+In order to apply, a student must be in good standing in the Honors College with a 3.5 cumulative grade point average, and all coursework must be completed for a letter grade without electing the Pass/Fail grade option.
+Students must have completed, or be enrolled in, the following course: HONR 250/UNIV 112 and HONR 200/UNIV 200, MATH 200 and 201 (first and second semester of calculus), CHEM 101-102 and labs, BIOL 151-152 and labs, CHEM 301 and lab (first semester of organic chemistry), and PHYS 207.
 Courses must be completed at VCU during either the fall or spring semesters or by AP/IB/dual-enrollment credit in high school.
 Any exception to this requires the written approval of the Director of the Guaranteed Admission Program.

 Candidates who have received any institutional sanction, such as an honors-code violation, or any legal convictions are not eligible to apply.